Soumitro013/An-Introduction-to-Python_Turtle/README.md

 # An-Introduction-to-Python_Turtle
-This is a presentation on the usage of Turtle library in Python.
+This is an introductory presentation on the usage of Turtle library in Python.